Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 \subsection{Generating $C_n$ rigid semisimple surface operators from the $B_n$ theory}

-The construction rigid semisimple surface operators in the $C_n$ theory from that in the $B_n$ theory is roughly parallel to the discussions in previous section.
+The construction of rigid semisimple surface operators in the $C_n$ theory from that in the $B_n$ theory is roughly parallel to the discussions in the last subsection.
+According to Propositions \ref{Pb} and \ref{Pc}, the first row of the partitions in $B_n$ theory is odd and the first row of the partitions in $D_n$ theory is even.

-\begin{itemize} \item The longest row the rigid semisimple surface operator is the first row of the $B_n$ partition $B1$.
-We suggest the algorithm $BO$: delete the last box and then add it to the $D_n$ partition $D2$ as shown in Fig.({\ref{BC1}}).
-Then the first two rows of the $C_n$ partitions $C1$ and $C2$ are even.
+There are two cases according to the location of the longest row of the factors of the $B_n$ rigid semisimple surface operators. \begin{itemize} \item The longest row of the rigid semisimple surface operator is the first row of the $B_n$ partition $B1$.
+We suggest the algorithm $BO$ as shown in Fig.({\ref{BC1}}): delete the last box of the longest row and then add it to the $D_n$ partition $D2$.
+Then the first two rows of the $C_n$ partitions $C2$ are even.
 And the partition $C1$ satisfies the rigid condition naturally.

-\item The longest row the rigid semisimple surface operator is the first row of the $D_n$ partition $D2$.
-We suggest the algorithm $BE$: delete the last box and then add it to the $B_n$ partition $B1$ as shown in Fig.({\ref{BC2}}).
-Then the first two rows of the $C_n$ partitions $C1$ and $C2$ are even.
+\item The longest row of the rigid semisimple surface operator is the first row of the $D_n$ partition $D2$.
+We suggest the algorithm $BE$ as shown in Fig.({\ref{BC2}}): delete the last box of the longest row and then add it to the $B_n$ partition $B1$.
+Then the first two rows of the $C_n$ partitions $C1$ are odd.
 And the partition $C2$ satisfies the rigid condition naturally.

 \end{itemize}